The rules of the Canberra Slotcar Club ‘CSC’ have been written with the emphasis of having fun, socialising and friendly competition for its members.

 It is the responsibility of each member to read the rules and comply with them.
-Clarification of the rules may be sought at any time before race night but not just before the race is due to start.
+Clarification of the rules may be sought at any time before race night.
 If the rules do not cover a specific aspect do not assume that, if it’s not in the rules you can do it!
 Please seek clarification.

 The major objective of the CSC meetings is that all members have a pleasant social meeting with a small mix of competition for its members.

 Members and their guests are reminded that we are guests in each other’s homes and accordingly respect should be shown to both the host, their guests and their property.
-Any members who do not respect the host, their guests or their property will firmly, but not severely, be slapped up the back of the head and then politely asked to leave.
+Any members who do not respect the host, their guests or their property will firmly, but not severely, be slapped up the back of the head.

 Membership is non-financial so members do not incur an annual membership fee.